drimal/trivia-streamlit-app/README.md

 # trip-to-trivia
-Trivia application in streamlit with trivia questions from open trivia  database. (https://opentdb.com/)
+Trivia application in streamlit with trivia questions from open trivia  database.
+This application pulls trivia question from  https://opentdb.com/ based on user selections.

 # Set up virtual environment and install required packages
 *  Create a new virtual env and activate it